sebagomez/wasm-dotnet/README.md

 Next step would be to create a web app, something that listens on port 80 and replies back.

 We'll see where this takes me

+_Follow the instructions on the [.NET WASI SDK](https://github.com/dotnet/dotnet-wasi-sdk) repo if you want to build it yourself.
+So far I have not changed anything_